bazelbuild/rules_scala/README.md

 - `dependency_mode = "plus-one"` - only include `deps` and `deps` of `deps` during compiliation.
 - `dependency_mode = "transitive"` - all transitive dependencies are included during compiliation.
 That is, `deps`, `deps` of `deps`, `deps` of `deps` of `deps`, and so on.

+Note when a dependency is included, that means its jar is included on the classpath, along with the jars of any rules that it exports.

 When using `direct` mode, there can be cryptic `scalac` errors when one mistakenly depends on a transitive dependency or, as more often the case for some, a transitive dependency is needed to [please scalac](https://github.com/scalacenter/advisoryboard/blob/master/proposals/009-improve-direct-dependency-experience.md) itself.

 As one goes down the list, more dependencies are included which helps reduce confusing requirements to add `deps`, at the cost of increased incremental builds due to a greater number of dependencies.
 In practice, using `plus-one` deps results in almost no confusing `deps` entries required while still being relatively small in terms of the number of total dependencies included.